moneil/OSCELOT-DSKTOOL-for-HEROKU/README.md

 </ul>

 ### Project URL changes:
-As I continue to migrate away from OSCELOT naming, I will be moving to new github site with the new project name of [DSKTOOL for Learn](https://github.com/moneil/DSKTOOL-for-Learn).
+As I continue to migrate away from OSCELOT naming, I will be moving to a yet to be available new github site with the new project name of [DSKTOOL for Learn](https://github.com/moneil/DSKTOOL-for-Learn).
 I will also be changing the the docker hub URL.
 Watch release notes and docker-compose.yml file.